 Before sending data, you need to set up a message structure of type wiced_i2c_message_t.
 There are three functions that can be used for that purpose: wiced_i2c_init_tx_message(), wiced_i2c_init_rx_message(), wiced_i2c_init_combined_message().
 See the API documentation for details on these functions.
 Note that the “retries” parameter must be set to a non-zero value (e.g. 1).
 A value of 0 means don’t even try to send the message once.

+For the BCM943907AEVAL1F kit, I2C does not support DMA.
+Therefore, the “disable_dma” parameter in message initialization call must be set to WICED_TRUE.
+Otherwise, the I2C transfer will fail.

 Once the structure is setup, use the function wiced_i2c_transfer() to send or receive the message.

 You can also use the wiced_i2c_probe_device() to check to see if there is an I2C slave at the given address.
 The function will return WICED_TRUE if a device is found and WICED_FALSE if a device is not found.
 Note that you must still initialize the device with wiced_i2c_init() before using wiced_i2c_probe_device().

+Note: The OLED display on the shield communicates using I2C.
+The display can be driven either by the PSoC analog co-processor on the shield board or by the WICED base board.
+However, only one can act as an I2C master on the bus at a time.
+If you want to use I2C on the baseboard, you must make sure the PSoC analog co-processor is not using the I2C bus to drive the display.
+To do that, press and hold button MB0 until the display turns off (5-10 seconds).
+This change will be saved in flash in the PSoC analog co-processor so that it will remain that way even after a power cycle.
+To reset the analog co-processor to drive the display, press and hold MB1 until the display turns back on (5-10 seconds).

 Exercises